Solve/Next

 Kathryn Woody

-Operations Programme Manager, Genentech
+Operations Program Manager, Genentech

 Following a Think Wrong Blitz that redesigned Genentech’s global clinical trial investigator meetings—producing the highest-rated meetings doctors and nurses had ever attended.